What is Teething?

 - Guide the jaw to be in line with the right position every time the mouth closes.

 The front central incisors normally emerge in 8-12 months and they fall out when the child ages 6-7 years old.
 The front lateral incisors erupt in 9-13 months after birth and fall out in the age of 7-8 years.
 On the other hand, the lower central incisors emerge from the gums within 6-10 months and shed in 6-7 years of age.
-The lower lateral incisors normally erupt in 10-16 months after birth and it falls out within 6-7 years of age.
+The lower lateral incisors normally erupt in 10-16 months after birth and fall out within 6-7 years of age.

 Newborn babies are still learning and trying to control how they ingest their saliva.
 This is one of the most common reasons why babies drool.
 In teething, the baby experiences excessive drooling because of the body’s excess saliva and it may cause drool rash in the face.
 The human body produces more saliva than usual to moisturize the swollen gums from emerging teeth (x).

 Some other symptoms when teething can bring discomfort to the baby.
 That is why a sound night of sleep is close to impossible when your child is teething.
-Babies tend to feel the pain more during the night since there is a lesser number of distractions, which keeps it hard for your baby to get a good rest (x).
+Babies tend to feel the pain more during the night since there is a lesser number of distractions, which makes it hard for your baby to get a good nights rest (x).

 This is probably one of the most common signs that your baby is teething.
 Normally, the swollen part of the gum is where the tooth will emerge.
 You will have to check the center part of the gums in the front since the incisors are most likely the ones that erupt first.
 Some cases may manifest a bluish area or cyst or a heavy fluid buildup in the gums, but these are all normal and you should just leave it as it is (x).